DhivakarG13/CSharp-TIPS/Assignment_10/Exploration questions.md

 * Defines common rules so that code written in different languages can inter_operate.

 #### JIT compiler -> converts CIL to machine code
+##### Types:
+* Standard JIT: Compiles methods as they are called during execution.
+* Pre-JIT: Compiles the entire code at the time of application deployment.
+* Econo-JIT: Compiles code in a way that minimizes memory usage, suitable for resource-constrained environments2.

+##### Tiered Compilation:
+ Compiling code in multiple stages or "tiers" to optimize both the speed of initial execution and the overall performance of the application.
+* Quick JIT: Generates code quickly or loads pre-compiled code.
+* Optimizing JIT: Generates optimized code in the background, improving performance over time3.

 #### FCL -> Framework Class Library
 * Contains predefined classes